Riksrevisjonen/pioneeR/README.md

 install.packages("pioneeR")
 ```

 Installing pioneeR from CRAN is the recommended way.
-However, if you want the bleeding edge version of pioneeR, you can install direectly from GitHub using the remotes package:
+However, if you want the bleeding edge version of pioneeR, you can install directly from GitHub using the remotes package:

 ```r
 remotes::install_github("riksrevisjonen/pioneeR")